-Filed d by the Registrant [x] Filed d by a Party other than the Registran t [] e appropriate box: liminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2) [x] [] Defi initive Proxy Statement initive Additional Materials iciting Material pursuant to Sect ion 2 240.14a-11(c) or Section 240.14a-12 Chemed Corp - • (Name of Registrant as Spe Chemed Corp porat ion • (Name e of Person(s) Filing Proxy State if other than the Registrant) Payme [x] [] No 1 of Filing Fee (Check the appropriate required. computed on table below per Exchange) (1) Title of each class of securities s to which transaction applies: (2) Aggregate number of securities to o whi ch transaction applies: (3) Per unit price or other underlyipursuant to Exchange Act Rule 0-filing fee is calculated and start 11 (S Set forth the amount on which the (4) Proposed maximum aggregate value of t ransaction: (5) Total fee paid: [] Fee paid previously with preliminary mate erials. [] Rule paid ck box if any part of the fee is a 0-11(a)(2) and identify the fill previously.
-Identify the previously, or the Form or Schedule and ing f us fi for which the offsetting fee was ling by registration statement (1) Amount Previously Paid: (2) Form, Schedule or Registration S tatem ment No.: (3) Filing Party: Date Filed:
+Filed by the Registrant [x] Filed by a Party other than the Registrant [] Check the appropriate box: [] Preliminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2) [x] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material pursuant to Section 240.14a-11(c) or Section 240.14a-12 Chemed Corporation (Name of Registrant as Specified in its Charter) Chemed Corporation (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [x] No fee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: